k2view-academy/K2View-Academy/articles/26_fabric_security_iam/13_user_IAM_configuration.md

 - **SECURE** - a flag indicating whether certification and encryption should apply.
 The default is *true*.
 - **SP_CERT_ALIAS** - alias to the certification that is uploaded to the IDP.
 This certification is the public key for the SAML response.
 - **IDP_CERT_ALIAS** - alias to the certification supplied by the IDP.
 This certification is the public key for the SAML request.
 - **GROUPS_KEY_MAPPING** (optional) - the name of the groups list, as retrieved from the IDP, as part of the SAML response.
-Although Fabric expects this value to be "groups" (its default), when required, you can add this parameter and set its value.
+Although Fabric expects this value to be "groups" (its default), you can add this parameter and set its value when required.
 - **SP_SECURE** (optional; default is *true*) - indicates whether the expected SAML response is secured (encrypted).
 Set it to *false* when the client's IDP team does not intend to upload and use the certificate file provided by K2view.
 Without the public key, encrypting the response can’t take place.